benjaminion/upgrading-ethereum-book/src/book.md

 These are the validators that were subject to rewards and penalties in the previous epoch.

-The list differs from the active validator set returned by [`get_active_validator_indices()`](/part3/helper/accessors#def_get_active_validator_indices) by including slashed by not fully exited validators in addition to the ones marked active.
+The list differs from the active validator set returned by [`get_active_validator_indices()`](/part3/helper/accessors#def_get_active_validator_indices) by including slashed but not fully exited validators in addition to the ones marked active.
 Slashed validators are subject to penalties right up to when they become withdrawable and are thus fully exited.

 |||
 |-|-|